More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 I’m not sure what’s going through my mind.
 Maybe I’m still clinging to this thread of hope.
 You see, my family pictures me happily working in Beijing.
 My mother said she’d come visit me here in a couple of days.
 It’s just going to take me a while to clear up this whole mess.
 If I just pack and leave and tell my family I’d been scammed, they’d be real sad.

 Then, there’s also the money issue.
-If I were to beat it now, I’d have to pay the agent 2,000 yuan by way of penalty.
-I don’t have that kind of money on me, and I am not going to ask my family for money anymore.
+If I were to beat it now, I’d have to pay the agent 2,000 yuan as a penalty.
+I don’t have that kind of money on me, and I am not going to ask my family for any more cash.
 I have room and board here.
 I’ll put up with this for two months until I start getting my salary.
 Then, I’ll make do on that money until I can find a new gig.

 It’s not like I didn’t know that there’s plenty of work in film and television in Beijing, but to be honest, I didn’t even consider looking for those jobs here, mainly because I think that my credentials aren’t strong enough just yet.
 Upon graduation, I worked for three months on probation at this film and television special effects company.
 Once that time came to a close, they didn’t give me a contract, so I had to leave.
 Later, I switched to this editing company where I handled short clips for them daily.
 I cut short videos for them every day, but it wasn’t long before someone new came in with lower salary expectations.
 Maybe they weren’t satisfied with me either.
 Anyway, I left again.

 Now, I’m working as a security guard in this office park.
-Watching white-collar workers around my age bustling about, I feel removed from my former life, as though it stood at some faraway location.
+Watching white-collar workers around my age bustling about, I feel removed from my former life, as though it was another world.

 Had I persevered, is there a chance that I could be just like them right now?
 Wearing whatever clothes I liked and walking around in my own shoes, commuting to a regular job with a regular schedule and regular breaks?